-On 4 March 1985 you submitted a written request for an other than honorable discharge in order to avoid trial by court-martial for an unauthorized absence from 26 December 1979 to 25 January 1985, a period of about 1855 days.
-Prior to submitting this request you conferred with a qualified military lawyer at which time you were advised of your rights and warned of the probable adverse consequences of accepting such a discharge.
-Your request was granted and, as a result of this action, you were spared the stigma of a court-martial conviction and the potential penalties and confinement at hard labor.
-You received the other than honorable discharge on 29 March 1985.
+The record shows that you were an unauthorized absentee from 25 April 1979 through 15 April 1980, a period of 351 days.
+Although the request for discharge is not in your record, it appears that you subsequently requested an other than honorable discharge in order to escape trial by court-martial for the foregoing period of absence.
+The Board presumed that prior to submitting this request, and in accordance with applicable directives, you conferred with a qualified military lawyer, at which time you were advised of your rights an warned of the probable adverse consequences of accepting such a discharge.
+It appears that your request was granted and, as a result of this action, you were spared the stigma of a court-martial conviction and the potential penalties of a punitive discharge and confinement at hard labor.